developmentseed/vt-grid/README.md

 But if your data is at a fine resolution and you don't want to be limited to very high zoom levels, you're stuck using standard simplification techniques.
-For some kinds of data this is just fine, but it's not ideal here: for instance, in simplification many small, high-density polygons get dropped, even though these are often important features.
+(Or, much better, the rather badass and blazingly fast simplification and point dropping techniques offered by [tippecanoe](https://github.com/mapbox/tippecanoe)).
+For many cases, this works great, but it's not ideal here: for instance, in simplification many small, high-density polygons get dropped, even though these are often important features.

 This tool is an alternative to simplification: using a grid whose resolution varies with zoom level, aggregate the quantitative features of interest, so